BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 This just calls [AutonomousMain](#autonomousmainjava)'s BluePark function.
 This function is a wrapper for the respective combined function which will just park.

-### AutonomousRedAll
+### AutonomousRedBlockBridge

-This just calls [AutonomousMain](#autonomousmainjava)'s RedAll function.
-This function is a wrapper for the respective combined function which will do the entire red autonomous.
+This just calls [AutonomousMain](#autonomousmainjava)'s RedBlockBridge function.
+This function is a wrapper for the respective combined function which will do the grabbing of a block and parking near the bridge side.

-### AutonomousRedBlock
+### AutonomousRedBlockWall

 This just calls [AutonomousMain](#autonomousmainjava)'s RedBlock function.
-This function is a wrapper for the respective combined function which will do the grabbing of a block and parking.
+This function is a wrapper for the respective combined function which will do the grabbing of a block and parking near the wall side.

 ### AutonomousRedFoundation